 The lack of any other setting or features makes AzireVPN one of the most bare-boned VPN clients for Windows we have ever encountered.
 With other VPNs you get information about which servers are better for P2P, which servers are better for streaming, and which servers are more congested with users.
 You will find none of these useful features in the AzireVPN client.

-There is also no option to auto-connect or auto-reconnect, and there is no kill-switch to protect you against leaking data to your ISP (or a local network provider) should the VPN connection drop out.
-These are bog-standard features that you get with nearly every decent VPN in 2021.
+There is also no option to auto-connect or auto-reconnect, and there is no kill-switch to protect you against leaking data should the VPN connection drop out.
+These are bog-standard features that you get with nearly every decent VPN in 2022.

 And, if you were hoping for split tunneling, port forwarding, dedicated obfuscation tech, multi-hop encryption, or VPN over Tor, it will disappoint because you get no advanced VPN features with this service.

-The lack of a kill-switch is perhaps the most frustrating thing of all and means that even though AzireVPN technically permits P2P for torrenting, using this VPN to torrent is a little too risky because the connection could drop out allowing your ISP to see what you are downloading.
-(This would also allow all the other peers on the swarm to detect your actual IP address, which creates security issues).
+The lack of a kill-switch is perhaps the most frustrating thing of all and means that even though AzireVPN technically permits P2P for torrenting, using this VPN to torrent is a little too risky because the connection could drop out allowing all the other peers on the swarm to detect your actual IP address, which creates security issues.

 To be fair, during our testing the VPN appeared to be pretty stable, and if you don't intend to torrent, you might be happy with how the Windows app works.
 Overall, however, it is extremely lackluster considering what you pay, and we can't help thinking that your money would be better spent elsewhere.